poneciak57/WhatToBake-api/README.md

 # :clipboard: Docs
 The api is up and running, docs for it can be found [here](http://132.226.204.66:81/swagger-doc/swagger-ui.html).
-Its simple swagger documentation it will be updated in a future to provide better experience reading it.
+Its simple swagger documentation and will be updated in a future.

 ---
 ## :lock: Auth